yiisoft/yii2/docs/guide-zh-CN/structure-extensions.md

 The format of package names is `vendorName/projectName`.
 For example, in the package name `yiisoft/yii2-imagine`, the vendor name and the project name are `yiisoft` and `yii2-imagine`, respectively.

-Do NOT use `yiisoft` as vendor name as it is reserved for use by the Yii core code.
+Do NOT use `yiisoft` as your vendor name as it is reserved for use by the Yii core code.

 We recommend you prefix `yii2-` to the project name for packages representing Yii 2 extensions, for example, `myname/yii2-mywidget`.
 This will allow users to more easily tell whether a package is a Yii 2 extension.